icco/potential-spork/README.md

 # potential-spork

-A norns script for controlling JF
+A norns script for controlling Just Friends as an envelope generator thing.